-^{196.} Lamb, Sternberg, Orbach, Esplin, & Mitchell, supra note 178, at 40 (explaining that "many workshops and training programs have been designed to improve adherence to professionally endorsed practices.
+196. Lamb, Sternberg, Orbach, Esplin, & Mitchell, supra note 178, at 40 (explaining that "many workshops and training programs have been designed to improve adherence to professionally endorsed practices.
 Unfortunately, training programs of this sort typically have little impact on the investigative techniques employed by forensic investigators.").

-^{197.} See, e.g., State v.
+197. See, e.g., State v.
 Cain, 427 N.W.2d 5, 9 (Minn.
 Ct.
 App.
-1988) (denying additional forensic evaluation where expert psychologist expressed concern about suggestive and reinforcing methods by state's experts, and proposed to interview children only by nonintrusive, "free recall" method of evaluation, where Court found "[i]t is unclear how such an examination could 'produce a maximum reliable statement,' on whether abuse occurred."); In re Adams, 308982, 2012 WL 6217033 at 5 (Mich.
-Ct.
-App.
-Dec.
-13, 2012) (noting, "[r]espondent-mother further argues that the trial court should not have relied on petitioner's witnesses who interviewed the children because it was not shown that the investigators who conducted the interviews followed proper forensic protocol.
-However, the primary investigator who initially questioned AC testified that she was trained in forensic questioning procedures and did not ask leading questions."); State v.
-Mort, 321 S.W.3d 471, 484 (Mo.
-Ct.
-App.
-2010) (finding that "any variations in the protocol of the state agency and the Children's Center were not relevant and would unnecessarily divert the attention of the jury").
+1988) (denying additional forensic evaluation where expert psychologist expressed concern about suggestive and reinforcing methods by state's experts, and proposed to interview children only by nonintrusive, "free recall" method of evaluation, where Court found "[i]t is unclear how such an examination could 'produce a maximum reliable statement,' on whether abuse occurred."); In re Adams, 308982, 2012 WL

-fact, been used.
-198 Further, an interviewer's in-court testimony may tend to minimize the amount of suggestive technique used.
-199 Studies show that even when interviewers have their notes available, they tend to have difficulty reconstructing their interviews with children.
+Similarly, it is difficult for attorneys to prove that suggestive techniques have, in fact, been used.
+Further, an interviewer's in-court testimony may tend to minimize the amount of suggestive technique used.
+Studies show that even when interviewers have their notes available, they tend to have difficulty reconstructing their interviews with children.
 Furthermore, as discussed above, interviewers ask leading questions even when they are trained not to do so, and interviewer may not be aware that he employed a suggestive technique.
-Other researchers in this area have concluded that, "interviewers are biased to recollect that they ask nonleading questions," and provide "inflated estimates of the openended as opposed to closed questions they ask."
-200
+Other researchers in this area have concluded that, "interviewers are biased to recollect that they ask nonleading questions," and provide "inflated estimates of the open-ended as opposed to closed questions they ask."

 The inability of interviewers to accurately reconstruct child interviews has been empirically demonstrated.
-In one study, twenty-seven experienced professionals interviewed preschool children about an event all the children had experienced.201 Immediately after, the interviewers were asked to recall their interviews and their recollections were compared to actual interview transcripts.
+In one study, twenty-seven experienced professionals interviewed preschool children about an event all the children had experienced.
+Immediately after, the interviewers were asked to recall their interviews and their recollections were compared to actual interview transcripts.
 On average, interviewers correctly recalled eighty-three percent of the major event activities, sixty-five percent of the event details, and sixty percent of the errors that children had reported to them.
 However, the interviewers only recalled twenty percent of specific interview questions and answers.
-This suggests that interviewers are unlikely to reveal whether they used leading questions or employed other techniques that could have produced misinformation.
-Accordingly, the authors of the study posited that hearsay testimony provided by interviewers of child witnesses is "highly likely to contain the gist of the information obtained during the interviews, less likely to contain details, and highly unlikely to retain specific, verbatim questions and answers."202 Furthermore all of these factors make it difficult to prove, after the fact, that an interview was flawed.
+This suggests that interviewers are unlikely to reveal whether they used leading or employed other techniques that could have produced questions misinformation.
+Accordingly, the authors of the study posited that hearsay testimony provided by interviewers of child witnesses is "highly likely to contain the gist of the information obtained during the interviews, less likely to contain details, and highly unlikely to retain specific, verbatim questions and answers."
+Furthermore all of these factors make it difficult to prove, after the fact, that an interview was flawed.